mcappellano/light-side/README.md

-## LIGHT SIDE - README updated: June 19, 2024
+## LIGHT SIDE - README updated: June 20, 2024

 **1. GitHub setup on VSCode**:

 - Install the VSCode extension available here: https://code.visualstudio.com/docs/sourcecontrol/github
 - Click on windows search and open up "terminal"
-- Navigate to the folder where you want to put the repository files on your computer.
+- Separately, in file explorer, navigate to the folder where you want to put the repository files on your computer.
 Right click on the folder and select "copy as path".
   In terminal, enter "cd" (change directory) followed by the path.
-I typed in:
+As an example, I entered:
   `cd "C:\Users\jorda\OneDrive\Documents\Robot Summer"`.
   Then press enter.
 - To clone the repository, type `git clone https://github.com/mcappellano/light-side.git`, then enter.